orionfoysal/Video-Editor/readme.md

 Splitter.py is working.
 Tested on 31.12.2018.

-## Cut a video file at different time frames and combine them to generate a new video file
+** Cut a video file at different time frames and combine them to generate a new video file.
+A CSV file contains the start and end time data in seconds. **

-Input:
+## Input:

 1. Video in avi or mp4 format.
 2. csv file with timestamps.

 ## Example Valid CSV Formats:

    Time in Seconds:
    ---------------------------------------------------
    17, 35